What To Do After Teaching English Abroad: Check Out These 6 Jobs

-While you build up your client base and skills, you could always hold a few Skype TEFL classes to make ends meet.
+While you build up your client base and skills, you could always hold a few online TEFL classes to make ends meet.

 As someone who’s spent the last few years living in a foreign land, you’d be an excellent candidate to advise students on a study abroad stint.

 Most colleges and tertiary institutes provide a student exchange program that requires administrative staff.
 And although you may not be well versed on the ins and outs of Erasmus, you’ll be able to offer some insightful advice on how to adapt to a new culture and explain the advantages of spending a year overseas.

 International student advisers also look after inbound overseas students and provide assistance with logistics such as accommodation, visas, insurance, sports, language programs and overall student life.

 The majority of the positions out there are entry level and can be found through employment websites or the vacancy page of your preferred institution.
 Applying at the same college you attended helps your chances but isn’t strictly necessary.

 The travel industry is famous for extolling the virtues of travel by giving preference to experienced globetrotters during their recruitment campaigns.
 If, like most ESL teachers, you managed to hit the road extensively during your time away, then landing a position as a travel agent should be a breeze.

 Be aware that online competition makes it tough for brick and mortar agencies to profit these days.
 Nevertheless, if you have the gift of the gab and a predisposition for sales, then the travel industry’s commission-based structure can be highly profitable for you.

 If you’re lucky and you know your stuff, you might even get the chance to indulge in an all expenses paid holiday or two!